Journyx API tutorial

 "side-channel" data that is not directly incorporated into the response body.

-, which tells us when our wtsession
+For instance, we have X-Session-Expires, which tells us when our wtsession

-login cookie will expire, and we have X-Session-Id
+login cookie will expire, and we have X-Session-Id, which is another copy of

 the wtsession cookie, but placed outside the Set-Cookie header.
 This is